 Q.2 You hold a doctorate in International Law, and your website explores the historical context of citizenship, which is likely to captivate our readers.
 Could you elaborate on your interest in the historical aspects of this theme and provide examples of how these historical insights relate to present-day scenarios?

 In addition to my professional interests, I’m deeply committed to advocating for human rights, particularly against oppressive states.
-I strongly believe in supporting individuals who are
+I strongly believe in supporting individuals who are helpless due to their citizenship status.
+Ensuring basic human rights for all is a fundamental principle that I’m dedicated to.

 Q.3 Saint Kitts and Nevis has a storied history in the field of Investment Migration, having launched the very first citizenship by investment (CBI) program.
 Known for its strong leadership and pioneering role in the industry, the country also boasts some of the most rigorous due diligence processes globally.
 Could you explain the reasons behind these stringent measures?